 Take your recipes up a notch with the nutty aroma of browned butter.
 It's easy!

 1 Heat a thick-bottomed skillet on medium heat.
-Add the sliced butter (sliced so that the butter melts more evenly) whisking frequently.
+Add the butter (if you slice it, it will melt more evenly) whisking frequently.
 Continue to cook the butter.

 It's pretty easy to overcook browned butter and go from brown to burnt.
 If the butter starts to blacken, I suggest dumping it and starting over (something I've had to do on occasion), unless you want beurre noir which has a different taste than nutty brown butter.